Building From Source: Development Container

 lmp-factory-image

-is the suggested default image, and can be customized with the steps from Adding Packages to the Image.
+is the suggested default image.
+Customize it with the steps from Adding Packages to the Image.

 step can take a while.